Electric Vehicle

 Cons:

-4. Tata Punch EV Smart: Best for SUV stance and ground clearance
+4. Tata Punch.ev Smart: Best for ground clearance and versatility

 Specs: